wp-plugins/user-specific-content/readme.txt

 2. User Specific Content settings panel

 == Changelog ==
+1.0.1 quick typo fix.

+1.0.0 Major updates:
+* New option panel is now under the users menu.
+* Change checkboxes to a select box.
+* set who can see the metabox based on capabilities.
+* new option to enable\disable the metabox for each post type.
+* clean panel code.
+* clean metabox code.
+* new plugin structure.

 0.9.7 Added action filter to allow BuddyPress integration.

 0.9.6 Fixed Typo in metabox description.